 Section 1 – Pastoral Resolution

 All members of the church are called to exercise a ministry of reconciliation (2 Corinthians 5:18-20).
-It is generally preferable, therefore, that disputes be resolved pastorally within each congregation and diocese; that complaints against clergy be dealt with promptly by diocesan bishops; or in the case of complaints against a bishop, by the archbishop of the province; or in the case of the archbishop, by the dean of the province.
+It is generally preferable for disputes be resolved pastorally within each congregation and diocese and that conflicts involving clergy be dealt with promptly by diocesan bishops or, in the case of conflicts involving a bishop, by the archbishop of the province, or, in the case of those involving the archbishop, by the dean of the province.
+Bishops and clergy have a duty whenever it is appropriate to endeavor to reconcile the parties involved in any dispute and achieve an outcome accepted by all the parties through a process of mediation, or any other process of resolution that is appropriate.

-Nevertheless, not all disputes are appropriate for such resolution, including, but not limited to, those involving physical violence, sexual assault, abuse of the vulnerable, conduct amounting to an imminent threat to another individual, or other conduct amounting to a felony under the relevant criminal law.
+Nevertheless, allegations involving serious offense against the Church and its good order and discipline are generally not appropriate for such resolution prior to the beginning of a disciplinary process under this Title IV, especially, but not limited to, those involving physical violence, sexual assault, abuse of the vulnerable, conduct amounting to an imminent threat to another individual, or conduct amounting to a felony under relevant criminal law.

 Section 2 – Pastoral Care

-The well-being of the whole diocese is the bishop’s responsibility, and the bishop is the chief pastor of all within that diocese, whether laity or clergy (1 Peter 5:1-4).
+The well-being of the whole diocese is the bishop’s responsibility, and the bishop is the chief pastor of all within that diocese or special jurisdiction, whether laity or clergy (1 Peter 5:1-4).
 Consequently, pastoral care is an important aspect of the disciplinary process, and is ordinarily appropriate for a Reporting Party, a Respondent, and others concerned.
-However, since the bishop is also responsible for administering discipline over clergy in the diocese, it is essential that the bishop should avoid being seen to be taking sides.
-This means that although the bishop is responsible for ensuring the availability of appropriate pastoral care, he should not personally give pastoral care to anyone connected with a report of clergy misconduct but should ensure that such care is provided by others.
-This is in the interests of fairness to all and will reduce the risk that the bishop’s impartiality could be or appear to be compromised.
+However, since the bishop is also responsible for administering discipline over clergy in the diocese or special jurisdiction, it is essential that the bishop should avoid being seen to be taking sides.
+This means that although the bishop is responsible for ensuring the availability of appropriate pastoral care, he should not personally give pastoral care to anyone connected with a report of clergy misconduct but should, instead, ensure that such care is provided by others, such as the pastoral care teams created under Canon I.5.9.3.
+This policy is in the interests of fairness to all and will reduce the risk that the bishop’s impartiality could be or appear to be compromised.

 Section 3 – Duty to Cooperate

-Every bishop, every member of the clergy, and every lay member of the Anglican Church in North America must cooperate fully with the disciplinary processes provided for under the provincial and diocesan canons, and provide any information, explanations, documents, and computer and other electronic records that a court, tribunal, or other disciplinary body of the province or diocese may consider necessary to enable it to carry out its duties.
+Every bishop, every member of the clergy, and every lay person must cooperate fully with the disciplinary processes provided for under the provincial, diocesan, or special jurisdiction canons, and provide any information, explanations, documents, and computer and other electronic records that a court, tribunal, or other disciplinary body of the province, diocese, or special jurisdiction may consider necessary to enable it to carry out its duties.
 Failure by a bishop or member of the clergy to cooperate fully may constitute a basis for discipline under this Title IV.
-If a bishop or member of the clergy concerned or Respondent (as the case may be) declines to make or otherwise provide a statement during the investigation of a Report, the adjudication of a Presentment, or an appeal, that choice, without more, does not constitute a failure to cooperate but may be considered relevant during adjudication in the determination of the truth of a matter.
+If a bishop or member of the clergy who is the subject of a Report or is a Respondent (as the case may be) declines to make or otherwise provide a statement during the investigation of a Report, the adjudication of a Presentment or an appeal, that choice, on its own, will not constitute a failure to cooperate but may be considered relevant during adjudication as a judicial body seeks to determine the truth of a matter.
+Likewise, if a lay person fails to cooperate, such failure to cooperate may be considered relevant during adjudication as a judicial body seeks to determine the truth of a matter.

 Section 4 – Interpretation